marco-vrinssen/LargeFishingModel/README.md

 A simple Python script to automate fishing in WoW Classic.
 The script employs image recognition algorithms to accurately identify the position of your fishing bobber within the World of Warcraft Classic environment.
 Upon detection of a sound exceeding a predefined decibel threshold - indicative of a fish bite - the system initiates the reeling process, thereby automating the fishing activity within the game.

 ## Disclaimer
 Utilization of this software is entirely at the discretion of the user.
 It is crucial to note that any form of automation, inclusive of all botting variants, contravenes the Terms of Service and may precipitate punitive measures such as account suspension or termination.
-This bot was conceived and developed as a pedagogical endeavor, serving primarily as a learning resource.
+This bot was conceived and developed as a educational endeavor, serving primarily as a learning resource.
 Consequently, it is unlikely to receive subsequent updates or enhancements post its initial release.

 ## Installation & Configuration
 1. Install [Python](https://www.python.org)